What Is an Encrypted Email?

 - Learn about email encryption and educate others who may need to send or receive encrypted emails.

-Always Safe, Sometimes Encrypted
+Always Clear, Sometimes Encrypted

 An encrypted email is your digital safeguard when sending sensitive information.
 It transforms your readable message into a scrambled text, which only the recipient can unscramble and read with the correct key.